 Aaron Shulman is the author of the non-fiction historical narrative The Age of Disenchantments: The Epic Story of Spain’s Most Notorious Literary Family and the Long Shadow of the Spanish Civil War (Ecco/HarperCollins, 2019).
-After growing up in Michigan, Aaron attended Johns Hopkins as an undergrad and then the University of Montana, where he received his MFA in creative writing.
-A former Fulbright scholar, his work has appeared in The Believer, The New Republic, The American Scholar, The Wall Street Journal, Hazlitt, and the Los Angeles Review of Books, among many other places.
-A book coach, collaborative writer, and developmental editor, he works with Idea Architects Literary Agency to bring the research of visionary researchers and thinkers to a wide readership.
+After growing up in Michigan, Aaron attended Johns Hopkins University as an undergrad and then the University of Montana, where he received his MFA in creative writing.
+A former Fulbright scholar, his work has appeared in The Believer, The New Republic, The American Scholar, The Wall Street Journal, El País (Spain), Hazlitt, and the Los Angeles Review of Books, among many other places.
+He is the co-owner of the book-coaching agency Splash Literary.
 Aaron writes a periodic newsletter with reading recommendations that you can sign up for here.
 He lives in Santa Barbara, California with his wife, the artist Elisa Ortega Montilla, and their daughter.